kevin-crook-ucb/ucb_w205_crook_supplement/2021_Summer/github_branch_issues.md

-### GitHub branch issue: assignment branch is one commit ahead and one commit behind master
+### GitHub branch issue: assignment branch is 1 commit ahead and 1 commit behind master

 When you push your assignment branch up to GitHub, you may see the issue of the assignment branch is 1 commit ahead and 1 commit behind.